najeebkhans/AI/README.md

 ## Midjounry Prompts

+prompt begin with  - - imagine

 - - - imagine Create an image of a superhero.
 - - - imagine Create an image of a superhero flying over a city .
 - - - imagine Create an image of a superhero wearing a red cape , flying over a city .
+-  imagine A superhero flying over a city with a red cape .
+- imagine forest in the style of watercolor painting --s 900 .
+-  imagine forest in the style of watercolor painting --style raw .
+-  imagine forest in the style of watercolor painting , with a bird's eye view.
+-  imagine a forest in the style of watercolor painting , with a bird's eye view and soft morning light.